swadhin-mahapatra/Diabetes-Prediction/README.md

 # Diabetes-Prediction
-Predicting Diabetes based on the symptoms
+Predicting Diabetes based on the symptoms using AI